Watchers And Computed Properties Vue Js

-- There is mustache tag that outputs the value of a data property called area.
+- There is a mustache tag that outputs the value of a data property called area.

 - But there is no data property called area.
 Are we dealing with black magic here?

-- Just kidding, area is a computed property which can be used/accessed just like a regular data property.
-It has been listed as a function under the computed attribute of the default vue file export.
+- Just kidding, the area is a computed property that can be used/accessed just like a regular data property.
+It has been listed as a function under the computed attribute of the default Vue file export.
 This function operates upon the length and returns a value.

-- Every time the value of length changes, the change is reflected in area.
+- Every time the value of length changes, the change is reflected in the area.

 You could add more computed properties simply by adding more functions with return values, I’ve added a property called volume in the image below.

 Let us have a look at the things that we have changed here.

 - We have initialized another data property called area.

 - There is a new property called watch, it contains a function called length.